Eviction Prevention By The Numbers

 - Be currently registered on the Rental Registry.

 - Have no outstanding code violations for the property for which rent is being paid.

 - Waive all late fees, fines, and penalties.

 - Forgo evictions for assisted tenants for 60 days after assistance is provided.

 - Provide pre-COVID-19 rent rolls to document delinquency rates before and after the pandemic.

 The funds may only be used to pay rent, and all payments will made directly to the landlord.

-Landlords of federal, state or locally subsidized units may apply on behalf of multiple tenants, which streamlines the application process by eliminating the need for income verification.
-Landlords should APPLY HERE and should use the below guiding documents.
+Landlords of federal, state or locally subsidized units should APPLY HERE and should use the below guiding documents.

 Landlords who rent single family homes to tenants that receive Section 8 assistance, may apply for assistance for those tenants that are delinquent on their rent due to a COVID-19 related loss of income.
 APPLY HERE using the below guiding documents.

 For questions about the application, please contact (502) 574-3737.